rkoumproglou/convert_genotypes/README.md

-This file converts different genotype formats into A/B/H/X format.
+This shiny app converts different genotype formats into A/B/H/X format.